webgriffe/SyliusAkeneoPlugin/docs/upgrade/upgrade-2.*.md

 parent: Upgrade
 ---

+# Upgrade from `v2.4.0` to `v2.5.0`

+The v2.5.0 version now allow you to choose which product and product model to import through webhook entry point.
+Take a look at the [customization documentation](../architecture_and_customization.html) to see how to configure it.

 # Upgrade from `v2.3.0` to `v2.4.0`

 The v2.4.0 version introduces the Product Model importer.
 If you are using the webhook no changes are requested as it will be automatically enqueued on every update.